URCF/urcf_workshops/intro_picotte/batch.md

 ~~~

 If the submission was successful, it will give you a **job ID**, as shown above.
-You can use the job ID to monitor the job's progress and check it's output.
+You can use the job ID to monitor the job's progress and check its output.

 ### Monitoring the job